DIT112-V21/group-10/arduino/README.md

 # Car Manual

-To begin controlling the car you should SMCE installed.
+To begin controlling the car you should have SMCE installed.
 Open the program, compile the smartcar sketch.
 Afterwards, compile and start the othercars sketch, running as many cars you would like to be able to crash into.
 Finally, you should start the smartcar sketch.

 The smartcar sketch is what is used for allowing the player to control the car.